 - Can help solve flooding/drainage problems in your yard

 - Reduces the amount of lawn you need to water, mow and maintain

 - Add beauty and 'curb appeal' to your property

 Eastside Park Rain Garden

 After much planning, a rain garden has been planted at Eastside Park, by the parking lot behind the Community Building.
-This is the second year for the garden, and the plants are growing well.
+Fall of 2018 marks the third year for the garden, and the plants are growing well.
 Some adjustments have been made to the back berm, and more plants have been added.
 Click here for the complete plant list.
 Below are photos of the rain garden from the start to the present day.